 A good pastor identifies those in his congregation who have gifts from God and uses those people to better serve the Lord.
-Some people in the church will have decades of experience in accounting – let them oversee the churches financials.
+Some people in the church will have decades of experience in accounting – allow them to oversee the churches financials.

-Other people may have established schools and be experts in teaching – let them create the curriculum for youth programs.
+Other people may have established schools and be experts in teaching – allow them to create the curriculum for youth programs.

 Proverbs 15:1 A soft answer turns away wrath, but a harsh word stirs up anger.

 Have you ever heard someone say “she’s a natural communicator”?
-It may seem surprising, but no body is born with the ability to communicate.
-It’s a learned skill, and yes, some people develop the skill easier than others.
+It may seem surprising, but no one is born with the ability to communicate.
+It’s a learned skill, and yes, some people develop the skill more than others.

 - Community engagements